sungjkim34/Class83188/README.md

 - Your computer must stay on at all times for this macro to be effective.
 - I am not responsible for any legal consequences that may occur from using this macro.
 - This macro does not guarantee the registration of classes.
+- After 2,500 attempts to register for classes, there is an automatic restriction from registering. (this is from experience)